-The previous two sections showed that there is substantial cross-sectional heterogeneity in wage cyclicalities in Germany and that these heterogeneities matter for employment cyclicalities at the establishment level.
+The previous sections showed that there is substantial cross-sectional heterogeneity in wage cyclicalities in Germany and that these heterogeneities matter for employment cyclicalities at the establishment level.
 Given that these results are based on reduced-form regressions, they do not allow us to analyze how much wage cyclicalities matter in aggregate (and not just at the establishment level).
 Thus, this section looks at the empirical patterns through the lens of a structural model.

 We derive a labor market flow model that allows us to match three important facts from the data.
 First, we want to ensure that the coexistence of wage cyclicalities and hiring at any point in time can be replicated.
 For establishments with more than ten employees, the number varies between 92 and 98 percent.
 For establishments with more than 50 employees, at least 99 percent hire in any given year.
 Second, we calibrate our model to the wage cyclicality heterogeneity in the data.
-Third, we target the estimated interaction between employment cyclicality and wage cyclicality.
+Third, we target the estimated effect of wage cyclicality on employment cyclicality at the establishment level.
 Matching these three facts allows us to make meaningful statements on the role of wage cyclicalities and heterogeneities based on counterfactual exercises.